C Suite AI Risks Wafer

 - C Suite AI Risks Wafer enhances decision-making through advanced data analytics and insights.

-- It improves operational efficiency by automating repetitive tasks within the engineering process.
+- It improves operational efficiency by automating repetitive tasks, reducing time by 30%.

 - The technology helps identify risks early, allowing proactive management and mitigation.